Over time we all learn tips and tricks which help us grow our vegetables, color gardens, landscape, and even the lawn.

 Plant several tomato varieties if you have ample space for them; Plum and Roma’s tomatoes are the best varieties for preserving and slicing for fresh eating.
 On the other hand, Beefmaster tomatoes, an indeterminate plant belong under low maintenance tomato variety.

 Cherry tomatoes are ideal for snacking.
 I love the “ugly” tomato for putting on a sandwich.
 Plant your tomatoes having known the intention of your planting

-Transplant your tomatoes outside before the soil temperature hits 50F.
+Transplant your tomatoes from their containers to the outside world before the soil temperature hits 50F.